Where does ADF style ritual come from?

 Since ADF doesn't "cast a circle", our concept of sacred space is obviously a lot different than many other pagans' concept of it.
 In ADF, the most basic way we make a space "sacred" is by offering to the Kindreds, but we usually do a bit of "setup" first by "recreating the cosmos".
 This means that we take representations of three sacred Indo-European symbols—sacred Fire, sacred Well, and sacred Tree—and "hallow" them, or do a set of actions meant to attune the material representations of these symbols to their cosmic counterparts.
 Usually this consists of lighting the sacred Fire, "silvering" (dropping something metal or shiny into) the sacred Well, and wafting smoke from the Fire and sprinkling water from the Well onto the sacred Tree.

 Where did we get these three symbols?
 Again, by looking at the religious beliefs and practices of various ancient Indo-European cultures (noticing a pattern yet? :).
 Some form of sacred Fire, sacred Well, and sacred Tree can be found in all these cultures, as can the sacredness of "threes" or triads in general.
 Time and time again, through all these cultures, lighting a central fire was an incredibly important religious act.
 Similarly, the importance of sacred wells can be seen in a number of Indo-European cultures, particularly for the Celts.
 The sacred tree of the Norse (Yggdrasil) is well-known, but many Celts had important sacred trees (Crann Bethadh, the Tree of Life) too, as did other I-E cultures.
+Occasionally, cultural variations will be used in our rituals, with sacred mountains or world navels (omphalos) replacing the Tree, or a shaft replacing the Well.

 So by blessing or hallowing these symbols, we are "recreating the cosmos" and preparing the ritual space for the formal invitations to the Kindreds followed by our offerings for them, and finally finished by our receiving their blessings in return.
 In terms of where our sacred space begins and where it ends, we don't have a firm boundary and thus we do not need to have some formal exit/re-entry for people who need to temporarily leave the ritual area, as some Wiccans do with their circles.
 The boundary of our sacred space is really the "immediate area" of the participants, which may be a clearing in a forest of trees, may be a stone circle, etc. For rituals with a large central fire, we might say that the sacred space is defined by "the light of the Fire", but even that is not a hard and fast rule.
 We're not particularly concerned with the exact boundaries because we make our peace with the Outsiders and invite our Kindred allies, and rest safe in the knowledge that our actions are just and holy, and the Kindreds will protect us and give us blessings in return for our offerings.